stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 **{{ site.data.dungeon.ntr.forgewrought_monstrosity }}**
 * This mob can be skipped by staying by the anvil in the boss' room.
 * {{ site.data.dungeon.ntr.forgewrought_fury }} will deal ramping party wide damage.
 Use {{ site.data.spell.as }} as needed and {{ site.data.spell.ag }} to support your healer.
-* It will explode on death using {{ site.data.dungeon.ntr.blazing_detonation}}, dealing moderate damage to whole party.
+* It will explode on death using {{ site.data.dungeon.ntr.blazing_detonation }}, dealing moderate damage to whole party.

 <hr>